Successive Partial Disruptions with Orbital Precession in a White Dwarf-Black Hole System for Repeating GRB 250702B: Physical Picture and Timescale Hierarchy

 \subsection{Jet Production and Luminosity}

-During each pericenter passage, a fraction of the WD mass is stripped and subsequently accreted onto the BH through an accretion disk.
+During each pericenter passage, a fraction of the WD mass is stripped.
+A portion of this material is accreted onto the BH through an accretion disk, while the rest is lost from the system (e.g., via outflows).
 We assume that the accretion process launches a relativistic jet powered by the Blandford--Znajek (BZ) mechanism, which extracts rotational energy from the spinning BH via magnetic fields \citep{Blandford1977}.
 Assuming that the jet has a half-opening angle $\theta_{\rm j}$ and that the emission is approximately uniform within the jet cone, the isotropic-equivalent gamma-ray luminosity is given by

-where $\eta_{\rm rad}$ is the radiative efficiency and $\eta_{\rm BZ}$ is the effective efficiency of the BZ jet, incorporating the effects of BH spin and accumulated magnetic flux.
+where $f$ denotes the fraction of the stripped mass lost from the system (so that $(1-f)$ is accreted onto the BH), $\eta_{\rm rad}$ is the radiative efficiency, and $\eta_{\rm BZ}$ is the effective efficiency of the BZ jet, incorporating the effects of BH spin and accumulated magnetic flux.
 To reproduce the observed gamma-ray luminosity using the mass loss inferred from the observed timescales, a combined efficiency of $\eta_{\rm BZ}\eta_{\rm rad}\sim0.1$ is required.

 Such an efficiency implies that the BH is likely rapidly spinning ($a_{\rm spin}\sim1$) and that the accretion disk is in a magnetically arrested disk state.
-Combining Eqs.~(\ref{eq:pTDE}), (\ref{eq:result:a-M}), and (\ref{eq:result_e}) under the condition $a_{\rm spin}\sim1$ yields an upper limit on the BH mass of $M_{\rm BH} \lesssim 10^{6}\,M_\odot$, corresponding to a semi-major axis $a \lesssim 50\,R_\odot$.
+Combining Eqs.~(\ref{eq:pTDE}), (\ref{eq:result:a-M}), and (\ref{eq:result_e}) under the condition $a_{\rm spin}\sim1$ yields an upper limit on the BH mass of $M_{\rm BH} \lesssim 10^{6}\,M_\odot$, corresponding to a semi-major axis $a \lesssim 60\,R_\odot$.